sebh0602/semuncia_old/README.md

 # semuncia

+**semuncia is a work in progress**
-**Currently semuncia is an unfinished project and not in a working state** Once finished it will be...
+Once finished it will be...

 ...an easy way to track your expenses and analyse them.
-Just add a transaction whenever you spend or earn money and see the informative statistics on your spending habits.
+Just add a transaction whenever you spend or earn money and view informative statistics on your spending habits.